 ○ Servings: 10 first infusions using 4g

-As with many of our teas, this tea can be steeped several times.
+As with most of our teas, this tea can be steeped several times.
 Second infusions are usually made with slightly hotter water and about half the time.
 Third or fourth infusions require longer times of 90+ seconds.
 Please remember, these are guidelines to get you started and you may find your preference is to adjust them.